kcalungsod/Number-Systems-Converter/README.md

 # Number-Systems-Converter
 This project is a C# windows form application that would allow the user to convert a number system to any other number system.
-The number system that this program can handle includes: (1) Binary, (2) Octal, (3) Decimal, and (4) Hexadecimal.
+The number system that this program can handle includes: Binary, Octal, Decimal, and Hexadecimal.

 This system has a total of five (5) forms – one for each number system – and a main form that would act as a homepage of the program.

 In my code, I have included a proper error handling setup.
 Any inputs that would not follow the instructions would be given a warning message – with the improper input automatically cleared so that a new input can be placed.

-NOTE: I have tried to create my own working algorithm based on my understanding of the topic and refrained from copying from sources available online.
+Do note that I have tried to create my own working algorithm on this based on my understanding of the topic and have refrained from copying from sources available online.
+Therefore, there may be bugs that I have overlooked or haven't solved whilst creating this.